woodw/vending_machine/THOUGHTTRAIN.md

 I think those are the first thoughts I will care about and then there will be a seperate coin validation test.
 [{'size':1,'weight':1},{'size':2,'weight':2}]
 I need an enum of size weights on the coin object

+# And my brian takes over
+I know it says coins... but how fun would it be to design this for hyrule? :-)